byvfx/byvfx_tools/README.md

 ### TODO
-- [ ] Add Arnold support for light converter.
+- [ ] Add Arnold support for the light converter.
-- [ ] Add Vray support for light converter.
+- [ ] Add Vray support for the light converter.
 - [ ] Add video demos for tools.

 ## Contact
-If you have any questions, please feel free to reach me out at `brandon@byvfx.com`.
+If you have any questions, please feel free to reach me out to me at `brandon@byvfx.com`.
 =======
-Installation please use JSON / package workflow, the package json is located in the package directory
+Installation: please use JSON / package workflow; the package JSON is located in the package directory